cancerberoSgx/engify/README.md

 #What's this?

-This projects is just some basic ideas and experiments to see if we can write js code that runs in several js engines implementations:
+Browserify transformation that add minimal support for running node.js projects in multiple JavaScript implementations:

  * node
  * browser